 Our new method RAMEFI focuses on strong but not exceptionally high wind speeds.
-The latter are usually indicated by the 98^{th} percentile.
-To obtain a sufficiently large storm area and to base that on a widely used reference, we decided to include stations reaching 80% of their 98^{th} percentile, i. e., $\tilde{v} \geq 0.8$.
+The latter are usually indicated by the $98^{th}$ percentile.
+To obtain a sufficiently large storm area and to base that on a widely used reference, we decided to include stations reaching 80% of their $98^{th}$ percentile, i. e., $\tilde{v} \geq 0.8$ .
 To capture usually narrow and fast-moving features such as CFC, RAMEFI requires hourly data.
 All used parameters are independent of the location of the station/grid point and horizontal gradients, such that, in principle, the approach can be applied to a single station and data sets with differing horizontal resolution.
-Furthermore, the approach is independent of temporal evolutions beyond 1 h.
+The approach evaluates each $1\ h$ interval independently.

 RAMEFI includes three steps described in the following subsections.
-First, we identify the features subjectively in surface observations in several selected case studies, such that each station is assigned to a specific feature.
+First, we identify the features subjectively in surface observations in 12 selected case studies, such that each station is assigned to a specific feature.
 These labels are then used to train RFs for feature prediction on the basis of a cross-validation approach.
 In a final step, we obtain forecasts on a grid by interpolating the predicted probabilities using a Kriging approach.
 For the COSMO-REA6 data, the features are identified analogously.
 Instead of training separate RFs, we apply the RFs trained on the surface observations.
 As the COSMO-REA6 forecasts are already grid-based, the Kriging step is obsolete.